 The Evacuee Comfort Centre at the Robson Valley Community Centre remains open so that evacuees travelling to Prince George can stop for a break.
 The volunteers are coordinating some local services for travellers.
 They have set up a Facebook page to coordinate local support.
 Evacuees from 100 Mile House and other locations in the Cariboo are being directed to the official Emergency Centres in Prince George.

-As of 8:00AM Monday, July 10 an open fire ban came into effect in the Prince George Fire Centre including the Robson Valley.
+There is an open fire ban in effect in the Prince George Fire Centre including the Robson Valley.
 For additional information on fire bans visit

 Regional District of Fraser-Fort George

 Wildfire situation in British Columbia